-Tax News March 2023
+Tax News February 2024

 Tax News is a monthly online publication to inform tax professionals, taxpayers, and business owners about state income tax laws, Franchise Tax Board (FTB) regulations, policies and procedures, and events that may impact or provide valuable information for the tax professional community.

 We also periodically release Tax News Flashes to quickly notify subscribers of urgent time-sensitive information.

 Delay in Processing 2022 Business Entity Tax Returns and Payments

 FTB is committed to meeting our processing time frames.
 However, as a result of necessary system programming changes to accommodate the winter storm disaster extensions, we have experienced system delays outside our normal operational time frames.
 FTB is working diligently to ensure accurate tax return and payment processing and expects normal processing to resume within 30 – 45 days.

 What’s New for Filing 2023 Tax Returns

 Personal Income Tax Products – The 540 Personal Income Tax Booklet is reformatted to include only Form 540 and Schedule CA (540), related instructions, and tax tables.
 In addition, a new FTB 3514, California Earned Income Tax Credit Booklet, has been created.
 The new FTB 3514 booklet contains form FTB 3514, instructions, and the EITC tables.

 Federal Veterans Auto and Education Improvement Act (VAEIA) of 2022– Enacted on January 5, 2023, and made amendments to the federal Servicemembers Civil Relief Act (SCRA).
 California conforms to the following VAEIA provisions: